Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 King Salman is the first Saudi King to visit Russia in an official capacity.
 He did bring a large delegation with him, though Muhammad bin Salman himself was not part of it.
 King Salman did also have a lengthy private face-to-face meeting with President Putin during his visit.

-However the deals the Saudis and the Russians did with each other whilst King Salman was in Moscow are totally dwarfed by the far bigger deals the Saudis and did with the US just a few months ago during US President Trump’s visit to Saudi Arabia.
+However the deals the Saudis and the Russians did with each other whilst King Salman was in Moscow are totally dwarfed by the far bigger deals the Saudis did with the US just a few months ago during US President Trump’s visit to Saudi Arabia.

 This shows that it is the relationship with the US not the relationship with Russia which for the Saudis remains the important one.